 Let me briefly describe how to get started with Weglot.
 First, you register on the website weglot.com for the free Free-version.
 Don't worry: Weglot writes something about a 10-day trial, but Weglot is permanently free for another language and a maximum of 2,000 words.

 After confirming your email address, you create your first project and choose your web technology.
 Besides WordPress, Weglot supports many other web technologies such as Wix, Shopify, Magento, Webflow or Squarespace.
 However, you will probably choose WordPress and then receive your first API key from Weglot.
 Treat this key like a password and do not reveal this value to anyone.

 So copy the displayed API key to your clipboard and go to the admin area of your WordPress website.
 Search for the WordPress plugin "Weglot" and install it.
-In the settings of the plugin, you have to enter the previously saved API key and can now start translating your website.
+In the plugin's settings, you need to enter the previously saved API key and now you can start translating your website.